History of the Mithila region: 14th to 16th century: Oiniwar Dynasty

-In 1325, following the collapse of the Karnat dynasty in 1324, Nath Thakur became the first Maithil ruler.
-The dynasty that followed from him was called Oiniwar Dynasty, and comprised a further 20 rulers.
+In 1325, following the collapse of the Karnat dynasty in 1324, Nath Thakur became the Maithil Brahamin ruler.
+The dynasty that followed him was called Oiniwar Dynasty, a Maithil Brahmin dynasty which comprised a further 20 rulers.

-When Akbar became emperor, he tried to bring normalcy to Mithila region.
-He came to the conclusion that only after a Maithil Brahmin was made King, peace can prevail and rent can be collected in Mithila.
-In 1556, Emperor Akbar declared Pt.
-Mahesh Thakkur as the ruler of Mithila.
-Pt.
-Mahesh Thakkur was of the mool, Kharaure Bhaur and hence that dynasty was called 'Khandwala Kul' and the capital was made at Rajgram in Madhubani District.
+Unlike the Karnats who preceded them, who kept the large citadel of Simraungadh as their capital, the Oiniwars mainly operated out of various villages in Mithila.

+The dynastic capitals were also frequently relocated.
+At some unknown time, it was moved from Oini to the village of Sugauna in modern-day Madhubani district, thus giving rise to the rulers also being known as the Sugauna Dynasty.
+It was moved again, to Devakuli, during the reign of Devasimha, and then to Gajarathpura (also known as Shiva Singhpura) during the early years of the reign of his son, Shivasimha.
+When the latter died in 1416, his queen, Lakshima, governed for 12 years and then was succeeded by his brother, Padmasimha, who moved the capital once more to Padma, named after its founder, this was near to Rajnagar and a long way from the previous seat.
+Padmasimha, who ruled for three years, was succeeded by his wife, Vishwasa Devi, and she, too, founded a new capital which is today the village of Vishual.

 16th century to 20th century : Raj Darbhanga

+Another Maithil Brahmin dynasty.
 The Khandwala dynasty ruled as the Raj Darbhanga, beginning with Mahesh Thakur, who died in 1558.
-The last ruler was Kameshwar Singh, whose reign from 1929 came to an end in 1947 with the independence of India, when all the kingdoms merged with Union of India.
+The last ruler was Kameshwar Singh, whose reign from 1929 came to an end in 1947 with the independence of India, when all the princely states got merged with the Union of India.